dibyaaaaax/LabHeads/README.md

 ## MySQL Connectivity

 The database is online so that all of us can use it and removes the redundant work that each of us would do.
+Once you do git pull, run "flutter pub get" into your project directory.

 Site [(phpMyAdmin, Database)](https://databases.000webhost.com/index.php)
 - UserName: id13273953_labheads5